-A woman’s level of risk depends on her heart defect, how well her heart works, and whether or not she is experiencing complications, such as an irregular heartbeat (arrhythmia) or heart failure.
-Sometimes surgery or medication is recommended to improve a woman’s health before she becomes pregnant to reduce her risk during pregnancy.
+A woman’s level of risk depends on their heart defect, how well their heart works, and whether or not they are experiencing complications, such as an irregular heartbeat (arrhythmia) or heart failure.
+Sometimes surgery or medication is recommended to improve a woman’s health before they become pregnant to reduce their risk during pregnancy.

 If you are thinking of becoming pregnant, it is important to talk to a cardiologist who is trained to treat women with CHD during pregnancy.